Green Cape Lightstation Keepers' Cottages

 You’ll find a paved path to the lookout at the tip of Green Cape.
 Stop to look for whales during season and for breathtaking views across Disaster Bay, the site of many shipwrecks.
 And keep an eye out for bandicoots, they’re often seen nearby.

-Things to do: Experience the peaceful, misty mornings and relentless pounding seas from the comfortable isolation of the lightstation.
+Experience the peaceful, misty mornings and relentless pounding seas from the comfortable isolation of the lightstation.
 Use it as a base to enjoy and explore the area in and around Ben Boyd National Park, returning to the cosy cottages and a warm fire during the winter months.
 The coastal walking track is nearby, along with beaches and great spots to fish.
 Whales can be seen on their migratory route between late May and December, along with seals and a number of seabirds.
 A free tour of the lighthouse is also available to guests.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.